About

 Audra joined Westminster School in 2007 after working at a marketing communications firm in Farmington, Conn., where she filled the roles of information technology director, media coordinator and assistant account manager.
 Audra is a graduate of Katharine Gibbs School, Boston, and holds an A.A.S. in computer information systems from Kaplan University.
 At Westminster, she works with the technology department members to manage the information, voice and audiovisual technology on campus as well as working with students, faculty and staff to resolve all technology related issues.
 In addition she serves on the Advisory Board and is a member of the Web Committee.

-Audra lives in Simsbury with her husband, Doug, their two sons, Tim ’17, a graduate of Hobart and William Smith Colleges, and David ’21, a senior at Indiana University, and their faithful German Shorthaired Pointer, Chloe.
+Audra lives in Simsbury with her husband, Doug, and their faithful German Shorthaired Pointer, Chloe.
+They have two sons, Tim ’17, a graduate of Hobart and William Smith Colleges, and David ’21, a graduate of Indiana University.
 Audra enjoys spending time with family and friends, and, any chance she gets, spending time outdoors, hiking, skiing, golfing and working in her gardens.

 • Photo of Betsy Heckman